douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * prezidanto - chairman, president
 * prezidento - president
 * prezidi - to preside
+* preĝante - praying (present participle of "preĝi" - to pray)
 * preĝejo - church
+* preĝi - to pray
 * pri - about, concerning
 * prilaborado - processing, working on
 * prilabori - to work on, to process